PaddlePaddle/models/sequence_tagging_for_ner/README_en.md

 We use [CoNLL 2003 NER TASK](http://www.clips.uantwerpen.be/conll2003/ner/)as a example, please down the data as instructions.

 + We only put some example tata at the data directory as train and test file to demonstrate the data format.
-+ The program also need these data:
++ The program also needs these data:
     1. a dictionary for words
     2. pre-trained word vectors
     3. a dictionary for labels
-   dictionary for words and pre-trained vectors come from [Stanford CS224d](http://cs224d.stanford.edu/) work. run the doenload.sh in data directory will get the dictionary for words and vectors. data/vocab.txt for the dictionary for words and data/wordVectors.txt for vectors.
+   dictionary for words and pre-trained vectors come from [Stanford CS224d](http://cs224d.stanford.edu/) work. run the download.sh in data directory will get the dictionary for words and vectors. data/vocab.txt for the dictionary for words and data/wordVectors.txt for vectors.

 CoNLL 2003 original data format：